xuancanhit99/hyper_ocr/docs/api_usage.md

 *   **OCR Gemini Service:** `http://localhost:8000`
 *   **OCR Grok Vision Service:** `http://localhost:8001`
+*   **OCR Cloud Vision Service:** `http://localhost:8002`

 *(Note: These ports may change depending on your deployment configuration)*

 ### 🔑 Authentication

-Both services use API Key-based authentication via HTTP Header.

-*   **Header Name:** `X-API-Key`
-*   **Value:** The corresponding API key (Google API Key for Gemini, XAI API Key for Grok).
+*   **Gemini & Grok Services:** These services can use API Key-based authentication via the `X-API-Key` HTTP Header (Google API Key for Gemini, XAI API Key for Grok).
 If the API key is configured in the service's `.env` file on the server-side, you do not need to send this header.
-Use this header if you want to override or provide the API key per request.
+Use this header only if you want to override or provide the API key per request.
+*   **Cloud Vision Service:** This service authenticates using Google Cloud Application Default Credentials (ADC).
+Typically, this involves setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable within the service's environment (e.g., via the `.env` file and Docker Compose) to point to a service account key file.
+No specific HTTP header is usually required for authentication when using ADC.

 ---